 A study of options, futures, convertibles, warrants, and other innovative derivatives and swap-like securities.
 Various trading and hedging strategies, option valuation models, and general market structures will also be covered in this course.
 This course requires oral and written presentations of computer enhanced research projects.
-Hickey Center use fee.
 Prerequisite: FINC-315.
 (ATTR: BUS)